Not sure about you but I have. So, today, let's talk about something that stinks.

 Later, we were told that a student was defrosting a frozen box of durian in the microwave.
 She used the heating function instead of "defrosting" for 15 minutes.

-The school was charged $1200, and the principal was kind enough to only issue a warning to the student.
+The Fire Brigade issued a $1200 to the school.
+And the principal was kind enough to only issue a warning to the student without on-charging him.
 We all learnt a lesson.

 Sixteen years later, a similar incident happened in Uni of Canberra library prompts evacuation of 550 people(read more, The Canberra Times).\